ohiofi/APCSP-projects/024ConsoleMultiChoiceQuizGame.md

 ```
 -=-=-=-=-=-=-=-=-=-

-GOLD MEDAL: Your entire project uses only 7 lines of code.
+GOLD MEDAL CHALLENGE: Your entire project uses only 7 lines of code.

 ![goldmedal](/threeQuestions.jpg)